Employee ownership trust: Use

-Research in EOT owned companies showed higher scores in the values of fairness, trust, excellence, humility and courage among employees, with no significant differences between seniority levels.
+Research in EOT owned companies showed higher scores in the values of fairness, trust, excellence, humility, and courage among employees, with no significant differences between seniority levels.
 Research into EOT owned companies also shows that employee ownership works well to meet the aspirations of the millennial generation, and reveals that millennials value many characteristics of the employee ownership business model, such as profit sharing and personal development, more than previous generations did.

-EOTs in the UK
+In the United Kingdom

 The EOT was promoted by the UK Government (along with other types of employee ownership) in the years following the 2012 Nuttall Review of Employee Ownership.
 The EOT was recognised in UK tax law in 2014 when tax exemptions were introduced to encourage its use.
 The Nuttall Review and the EOT tax exemptions have helped increase the number of UK employee-owned companies.

+In the 2024 Autumn Budget, the UK government introduced changes impacting Employee Ownership Trusts (EOTs).
+Key reforms include tighter regulations preventing former owners from retaining control post-sale, mandates for UK-resident trustees, and an extension of the relief clawback period.
+Additionally, capital gains tax (CGT) on share disposals and Business Asset Disposal Relief (BADR) rates are set to rise.
+These changes aimed to enhance EOTs as a succession model by ensuring fair tax practices and promoting genuine employee engagement.

-Nuttall Review of Employee Ownership
+Nuttall review of employee ownership

 The UK has a long history of employee ownership in various forms, including the trust model.
-In 2012, Graeme Nuttall was appointed as the UK Government’s independent adviser on employee ownership to “work with Government to identify the barriers to employee ownership and help find the solutions to knock them down”.
+In 2012, Graeme Nuttall was appointed as the UK Government's independent adviser on employee ownership to "work with Government to identify the barriers to employee ownership and help find the solutions to knock them down".
 The resulting Nuttall Review advocated, in particular, the merits of employee ownership through a trust, which provides a long-term structure and one suited to achieving employee engagement and to supporting employee buyouts.
 The Nuttall Review supported tax changes to raise awareness of employee ownership and contained various recommendations which were broadly supported by the Government.
 Graeme Nuttall worked with HM Treasury regarding possible new tax incentives.

-In Autumn 2012, HM Treasury and HM Revenue and Customs confirmed support for implementing the Government’s response to the Nuttall Review and that the Government was considering further incentives to support this objective.
+In Autumn 2012, HM Treasury and HM Revenue and Customs confirmed support for implementing the Government's response to the Nuttall Review and that the Government was considering further incentives to support this objective.
 The Government recognised that a range of employee ownership models may be legitimately applied, including employee benefit trusts that are not aimed at avoiding tax.

 In 2013, the Government announced that following the findings of the Nuttall Review, it had decided to introduce two tax reliefs to encourage, promote and support indirect employee ownership structures.
-These exemptions would go some way towards supporting existing and newly-created indirect employee ownership structures in the same way that tax advantaged employee share plans already encourage direct employee share ownership.
+These exemptions would go some way towards supporting existing and newly created indirect employee ownership structures in the same way that tax advantaged employee share plans already encourage direct employee share ownership.
 The tax reliefs also promote awareness of the sector and increased the attractiveness of indirect employee ownership structures for businesses which might be considering converting.